neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 *MyPackage/Classes/Controller*.

-All details about naming files, classes, methods and variables correctly can be found in the FLOW3 Coding Guidelines.
+All details about naming files, classes, methods and variables correctly can be found in the TYPO3 Flow Coding Guidelines.
 You're highly encouraged to read (and follow) them.

 Package Keys
 ============